HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 This era also provides the good challenge of allowing Freemasonry to be reborn at a new level of quality.

-In today’s context of the global world, I would like to point to something said by the Dalai Lama: It is important for everyone in the world to realise how very interlinked we are with one another, how very much we are dependent upon one another.
+In today’s context of the global world, I would like to point to something said by the Dalai Lama: Everyone in the world needs to realise how very interlinked we are with one another, how very much we are dependent upon one another.
 This is a thought which must not only be understood; it must also be strengthened throughout the world.

 I would like to apply this thought to the current mission of Freemasonry – to promote dialogue and understanding among various spiritual traditions.